 While RATP’s customer support team was doing their best to manage all of the requests, they weren’t able to keep up with the sheer volume.
 As a result, commuters were often disappointed by how long it took to connect with a support agent.

 Between rising costs, overwhelmed agents, and underwhelmed commuters, RATP realized that they needed to find a more efficient approach to customer support.
+Their goals included:

 After reviewing their options, RATP decided to see if conversational AI could be the answer to their dilemma.
 They investigated several different solutions before deciding to partner with Mindsay.